MarlinFirmware/MarlinDocumentation/_configuration/configuration.md

   //#define SKEW_CORRECTION_GCODE
 #endif
 ```
 Correct for misalignment in the XYZ axes.
-See `configuration.h` for a thorough explanation.
+See `Configuration.h` for a thorough explanation.

 ## Additonal Features